dune-project/dune-common/doc/buildsystem/dune-common.rst

 a CMake-only approach.

 :code:`dunecontrol` will pickup the variable :code:`CMAKE_FLAGS` from your opts file and use it as command line options for any call to CMake.
-There, you can define variables for the configure process with CMakes :code:`-D` option; just as with the C pre-processor.
+There, you can define variables for the configure process with CMake's :code:`-D` option; just as with the C pre-processor.

 The most important part of the configure flags is to tell the build system where to look for external libraries.